-The ATTACH macro instruction causes the control program to create a new task and indicates the entry point in the program to be given control when the new task becomes active.
+The ATTACH macro instruction creates a new task and indicates the entry point in the program to be given control when the new task becomes active.
 The entry point name that is specified must be a member name or an alias in a directory of a partitioned data set, or must have been specified in an IDENTIFY macro instruction.
 If the specified entry point cannot be located, the new subtask is abnormally terminated.